Fixing PyQGIS Module Import Errors

 Critical Compatibility Rules

 - Python Version Alignment: PyQGIS bindings are compiled against a specific Python ABI.
-QGIS 3.28 uses Python 3.9, 3.32+ uses 3.10, and 3.34+ uses 3.11.
-Running an external Python 3.12 interpreter against QGIS 3.28 will immediately fail with
+QGIS 3.34 and later (including the 3.44 LTR) ship with Python 3.12, while the older 3.28 LTR shipped with Python 3.9.
+Running an external interpreter of a different minor version against your QGIS install will fail with

 QgsApplicationinitialization. - IDE Isolation: PyCharm and VS Code often activate isolated virtual environments that strip inherited system paths.
 If your IDE configuration feels opaque, reviewing PyQGIS Fundamentals & Environment Setup will help you correctly map interpreter inheritance and site-packages.